Joanne Cardsley: Storylines

 Simone visits Joanne at the police station, confronting her over her part in Lisa's abduction.
 However, Joanne threatens Simone with a paper knife that she took from James' flat.
 The pair leave the police station, where they bump into Lisa, who punches Joanne.
 Simone attempts to call the police, but Joanne attacks Lisa, stabbing Simone in the process.
 James calls the police when Joanne turns up at his flat, but she lies that Simone attacked her first.
 When Mercedes hears of Simone's stabbing, she confronts Joanne over her involvement in Joe's death and Lisa's abduction, where Joanne admits to everything she has done.
 It is then revealed that Mercedes was recording her confessions, and when the police arrive, Louis expresses his hatred towards Joanne before she is arrested for stabbing Simone and her role in Lisa's abduction.
 She later gives a photograph of Louis to a prison officer, informing them that he is her husband, before being locked in a cell.
 Zack later informs his family that Joanne has been charged with attempted murder and kidnap.

-The last ever reference to Joanne was on 2 July 2018 when she is suspected of framing James for Kyle Kelly's (Adam Rickett) disappearance.

 Reception

 A What's on TV reporter observed Joanne's subtle scheming opining that "it seems she’s slowly driving a wedge between the Lovedays."
 Sophie Dainty (Digital Spy) said that Joanne had been "wreaking havoc" in the show and branded her a "manipulative character" with "scheming antics" and a "bunny boiler".
 Dainty later stated "we all know that Hollyoaks man-eater Joanne Cardsley will stop at nothing to get what she wants."
 Her colleague Daniel Kilkelly branded her a "ruthless" character.
 Duncan Lindsay from Metro stated that "unstable Joanne is fast becoming one of soap’s classic bunny boilers."
 He added that Joanne had pulled "out all of the stops" to snare Louis from Simone.
 The reporter later stated "Joanne Cardsley is a woman who knows how to get what she wants in Hollyoaks."
-He also opined that "the words ‘Joanne’ and ‘sensible’ don’t exactly go together."
+He also opined that "the words ‘Joanne’ and ‘sensible’ don't exactly go together."

 An Inside Soap reporter called Joanne "scheming" and "jealous", their colleague added that she is a "devious" character.
 Sarah Ellis from the publication wrote "Joanne may not have many friends in Hollyoaks after destroying Louis and Simone's marriage [...]
 But Inside Soap can't get enough of her antics.
 We love that she goes all-out to get what she wants, without a second thought for anyone she has to walk over in the process!"
 Another reporter from the publication, referencing Joanne and James, stated "with Hollyoaks just packed with criminals and villains, it’s a real shame that the only lawyers in town are as corrupt as their clients."